UbiPLab/TiveQP/TiveQP/TiveQP/README.md

    The data TiveQP uses is classified by type

-   Modify the *fileName* to your local data position
+   Modify the *fileName* to your local data path

     ```java
     String fileName ={Your_dir/Your_data};
     ```

-    Modify the *treeStorePath* to your local cache position
+    Modify the *treeStorePath* to your local cache path

     ```java
     String treeStorePath={Your_cache_dir};